jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Clause.md

 4.2.4 Your data have to be shared with a third party to provide the software or services required by you.

-4.3 Unless otherwise agreed by law and between JD Cloud and you, JD Cloud shall continue to store your data within 7 natural days from the expiration of these Service Terms or the early termination thereof due to any reason, but will no longer keep your data thereafter.
+4.3 Unless otherwise agreed by law and between JD Cloud & AI and you, JD Cloud & AI shall continue to store your data within 7 natural days from the expiration of these Service Terms or the early termination thereof due to any reason, but will no longer keep your data thereafter.
 You shall bear all the consequences by yourself arising from the destruction of your data.

 ### **5. Intellectual Property Right**

-5.1 You shall ensure that the materials submitted to JD Cloud, the use of JD Cloud services and the consequences of using JD Cloud services do not infringe the legitimate rights and interests of any third party.
-If a third party files a claim, lawsuit or may file a lawsuit against JD Cloud based on copyright infringement, infringement of rights and interests of a third party or violation of Chinese laws and regulations or other applicable laws, you shall compensate JD Cloud for the costs or losses borne thereby, and JD Cloud shall be completely exempted from any liability.
+5.1 You shall ensure that the materials submitted to JD Cloud & AI, the use of JD Cloud & AI services and the consequences of using JD Cloud & AI services do not infringe the legitimate rights and interests of any third party.
+If a third party files a claim, lawsuit or may file a lawsuit against JD Cloud & AI based on copyright infringement, infringement of rights and interests of a third party or violation of Chinese laws and regulations or other applicable laws, you shall compensate JD Cloud & AI for the costs or losses borne thereby, and JD Cloud & AI shall be completely exempted from any liability.

-5.2 If a third party institution or individual challenges you or complains to you about the intellectual property rights of the relevant materials involved in the use of JD Cloud services, you are responsible for issuing relevant intellectual property right certification materials and cooperating with JD Cloud's relevant complaint handling work.
+5.2 If a third party institution or individual challenges you or complains to you about the intellectual property rights of the relevant materials involved in the use of JD Cloud & AI services, you are responsible for issuing relevant intellectual property right certification materials and cooperating with JD Cloud & AI's relevant complaint handling work.

-5.3 You acknowledge that the intellectual property rights of any materials, technologies or technical supports, software, services, etc. provided by JD Cloud are owned by JD Cloud or a third party.
-Except for the express consent of JD Cloud or a third party, you have no right to copy, disseminate, transfer, license or provide others to use the above resources; otherwise you shall bear corresponding responsibilities.
+5.3 You acknowledge that the intellectual property rights of any materials, technologies or technical supports, software, services, etc. provided by JD Cloud & AI are owned by JD Cloud & AI or a third party.
+Except for the express consent of JD Cloud & AI or a third party, you have no right to copy, disseminate, transfer, license or provide others to use the above resources; otherwise you shall bear corresponding responsibilities.

 ### **6. Confidentiality Clause**